Marnold212/CamLab-K64F/README.md

 # CamLab-K64F
 Code for performing data acquisition with the FRDM-K64F microcontroller

+## Flashing correct mbed Bootloader to K64F

+This may be need to be done for a new board, or a board that was previously used with a different program such as NXP MCUXpresso.
+Also may be required if there is a memory issue which crashes the board.
+Follow instructions on https://daplink.io/?board=FRDM-K64F.

+- Copy of bootloader .bin file will be added to this repository
+- Reset button on K64F while connecting to PC via USB - should mount as bootloader
+- Drag and drop the .bin firmware file to the board and wait roughly 60 seconds
+- unplug and should now have the correct firmware

 ## Windows Toolchain

 Breif description of tools required for this project